 Claxton with a euro and a right-hand finish: pic.twitter.com/h5vyEA8QVv— Lucas Kaplan (@LucasKaplan_) December 3, 2022

 The skill was always there, it’s just finding a practical application.
-No longer is every paint touch resulting in a pre-determined turn over his right shoulder and a wild lefty hook shot.
-Claxton is reading and reacting to interior defense, and the result is a much more controlled demeanor in tight situations.
+No longer is every paint touch resulting in a pre-determined turn over his right shoulder and an uncomfortable lefty hook shot.
+Claxton is reading and reacting to interior defense, not thinking; the result is a more controlled demeanor in tight situations.

 Lineups featuring Claxton alongside Ben Simmons would not have been this fruitful -- a 67th percentile offensive rating -- even just one season ago.
 Having two non-spacers on the floor creates more of those tight situations that Claxton is now handling.
 By finishing through traffic, he’s capitalizing on Simmons’ interior passing, and it grants that front-court the extra bit of buoyancy it needs to stay afloat:

 The good stuff we already expected from Claxton — spry offensive rebounding, running the floor, throwing down oops — is still there.
 It makes the wart I have to mention even more frustrating: free-throw shooting.
 As stellar as his improvement has been, making one out of every two free throws puts a hard cap on an offensive ceiling.
 Even a 60% rate would be a meaningful difference, but when defenses can resort to hack-a-Clax, it raises serious questions about playoff viability.
 It’s an impossibly tough pill to swallow — that these improvements may be rendered moot by playoff time because Claxton can’t hit a free throw.